-Wood type Smoking Flavor Characteristics Meats or Veggiesto use wood with Chestnut Slightly sweet nutty smoke flavor Good with most meats.
+Wood type Smoking Characteristics Meats or Veggies used with Chestnut Slightly sweet nutty smoke flavor Good with most meats.
 Corncob Although not considered to be a true wood.
 The heart of the cob that holds the kernels is the fuel section of this alternative for wood.
 It is ground into small granular bits that can be added to a smoking box or it can be combined with other woods such as woods from fruit trees, to impart several flavors.
 The Corncob provides a sweet flavor that may overpower the food if too much is used to season the food as it cooks.
 Begin by trying small amounts until the desired flavor is achieved.
-It is often used as a smoking chip when grilling foods such as poultry, fish and small game birds.
-Cottonwood It is a softer wood than alder and very subtle in flavor.
+Iit is often used as a smoking chip when grilling foods such as poultry, fish and small game birds.
+COTTONWOOD It is a softer wood than alder and very subtle in flavor.
 Use it for fuel but use some chunks of other woods (hickory, oak, pecan) for more flavor Don't use green cottonwood for smoking.
-Use it for fuel but use some chunks of other woods (hickory, oak, pecan) for more flavor.
-Good for all smoking, especially pork and ribs.
-Crabapple Similar to apple.
+Use it for fuel but use some chunks of other woods (hickory and pecan) for more flavor Good for all smaking CRABAPPLE Similar to apple.
 Provides a lot of smoke.
 Rich and fruity.
 Good with poultry, red meats, game and lamb.
-Elm Similar to hickory with a milder flavor.
-Good with all meats.
 Fig Mild & fruity like mulberry- Boston butt & ribs Good with all meats.
 Fruitwood Medium fruity sweet smoke- all BBQ meats Good with all meats.
 Grapefruit Produces a nice mild smoky flavor.
 Excellent with beef, pork, fish and poultry.
 Grapevines Tart.
 Aromatic, similar to fruit wood.
 The flavor is milder and sweeter than hickory.
 Great on most white or pink meats, including chicken, turkey, pork and fish.
 Guava Flowery fruity taste similar to apple.
-Good for all meats, Hickory Great flavor for with pork, ribs, hams, poultry, and beef.
+Good for all meats, Hickory Sweet to strong, heavy bacon flavor.
+This great flavor works well with pork, ribs, hams, poultry, and beef.
+These chips should be soaked for 1-2 hours to prevent a bitter taste.
 The most common wood used.
 Good for all smoking, especially pork and ribs.
-Jack Daniel's Chips Made from the mellowing charcoal used to make Jack Daniel's that smooth sipping whiskey.
+Jack Daniel's Made from the mellowing charcoal used to make Jack Daniel's that smooth sipping whiskey.
 This is a STRONG, sweet smoke flavor with an aromatic tang.
-It's supposed to be good for cooking Beef, Pork, Poultry and Game meats.
-You will either like it or not - no maybes on this one!
-Kiawe Hawaiian Mesquite of sorts although somewhat milder.
+It's good for cooking Beef, Pork, Poultry and Game meats.
+Kiawe Hawaiian Mequite of sorts although somewhat milder.
 Good on pork, beef and fish.